FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 ### 5.5 CNSService

-**Note:** from 3.0.0-rc3 version started, CNS is no longer supported。Please refer to the BFSService link function for the corresponding contract alias function.。
+**Note:** Starting with version 3.0.0-rc3, CNS is no longer supported。Please refer to the BFSService link function for the corresponding contract alias function。

 ## 6. AuthManager Rights Management Interface

 Rights management interfaces include the following three interfaces:

 - Query interface without permission；
-- Governance Committee-specific interface: An interface that has the private key of the governance committee to initiate transactions in order to execute correctly.；
+- Governance Committee-specific interface: an interface that has the private key of the governance committee to initiate transactions in order to execute correctly；
-- Administrator-specific interface: An interface where transactions initiated by an administrator's private key with administrative privileges on the corresponding contract can be executed correctly.。
+- Administrator-specific interface: an interface where transactions initiated by an administrator's private key with administrative rights to the corresponding contract can be executed correctly。

 ### 6.1 Query interface without permission

 #### getCommitteeInfo

-At initialization, a governance committee is deployed whose address information is automatically generated or specified at build _ chain.sh.。Initialize only one member, and the weight of the member is 1。
+At initialization, a governance committee is deployed whose address information is automatically generated or specified at build _ chain.sh。Initialize only one member, and the weight of the member is 1。

 **Parameters**